Stuart Murphy: English National Opera

-In March 2018, Stuart was appointed Chief Executive of the English National Opera, where he joins Annilese Miskimmon (joined 2020) and Martyn Brabbins on ENO's leadership team.
+In March 2018, Murphy was appointed Chief Executive of the English National Opera, where he worked with Annilese Miskimmon (joined 2020) and Martyn Brabbins on ENO's leadership team, a position he held until September 2023.

 Free tickets scheme

 As part of Murphy's 'seismic' mission to attract a younger audience to ENO, in December 2018 he announced free tickets for under-18s on Friday and Saturday nights in the balcony of the London Coliseum.
 He saw cost as a 'barrier to entry for under-18s" and by removing it helped to promote the idea that opera is not "elitist".

 In May 2021, ENO's free tickets initiative was extended to under-21s for every night of the week and was not limited to specific seating, even "the most expensive stall seats".

-Additionally, the discount has now been extended to under-35s, who are able to get some of the best seats in the opera for £35 and under by having an under 35 membership.
+Additionally, the discount has now been extended to under-35s, who are able to get some of the best seats for £35 and under by having an under-35 membership.

 Controversy

 His position at ENO has not been without criticism.
-In an article attacking ENO's 2019 decision to limit reviewers to a single free ticket as "morally wrong", opera critic Norman Lebrecht said Murphy "makes his predecessors seem reasoned and adept.
+In an article attacking ENO's 2019 decision to limit reviewers to a single free ticket as "morally wrong", opera gossip columnist Norman Lebrecht said Murphy "makes his predecessors seem reasoned and adept.
 He maintains you don’t have to know anything about opera in order to run an opera house.
 The damage of his thoughtless actions is already evident and the consequences may be lasting".

+Murphy was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to opera.